 If you went to a party with 140 other guests, you’d think a lot of people were there, right?
 Well, 140 people a day are dying from the ongoing opioid crisis, according to the Centers for Disease Control and Prevention.
-Lost productivity due to opioid abuse is costing the state Massachusetts $2.5 billion dollars a year, as an estimated 32,700 opioid users have disappeared from the labor force over the past seven years.
+The estimated cost of lost productivity due to opioid misuse ranges from $4.5 billion to $431.7 billion annually, according to this report.

 Over the past several years, an unprecedented rise in overdose deaths has occurred throughout the country, and there are few signs of it slowing down.

 In fact, President Trump recently signed a bipartisan measure that confronts the opioid crisis.
 The legislation reportedly adds treatment options, and it will implement better security measures in the U.S. Postal Service.

 Oxycodone is the active ingredient in drugs like OxyContin and Percocet, and it’s had its share of blame throughout this crisis.
 In the late 1990s, pharmaceutical representatives made claims that opioids were safe, which led to the overprescribing of these drugs in record numbers.
 OxyContin was released in 1996, and it only added fuel to this fire.
 While the full impact wasn’t felt until many years later, the increasing number of deaths it caused eventually started making headlines.

 By 2010, there was such a problem with OxyContin that it had to be reformulated to deter users from smoking or snorting it.
 Then Purdue Pharma, the distributor of OxyContin, changed the pills from powder-based to gel, which made it impossible to crush them up.